secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ### Cigna Medical Plans (2021)

 Effective January 1, 2021, GitLab will be transitioning from UHC to Cigna as the primary national carrier.
-More details on how to search for in-network providers and a benefit guide will be available shortly.

 #### Cigna 2021 Calendar Year Plans